Research, Policy and Practice Labs header

 Learn More

-Policy and Practice Research Labs
+Research, Policy and Practice Labs

-The Policy and Practice Research Labs bridge the worlds of research and practice by responding to concrete global issues and generating policy impact.
+The Research, Policy and Practice Labs bridge the worlds of research and practice by responding to concrete global issues and generating policy impact.
 Through an innovative use of social science research methods, the labs aim to shape their respective fields of research and address questions related to the Kellogg Institute’s core thematic areas of democracy and human development.

 Each lab addresses a common problem or set of interrelated questions through individual and collective research.
 Led by Institute faculty fellows, the labs engage the broader Kellogg scholarly community of faculty fellows, current and former visiting fellows, doctoral student affiliates, and distinguished research affiliates.
 The labs also operate in partnership with NGOs, public and private institutions, and practitioners.